rust-lang/rfcs/text/0000-delegation.md

 # Drawbacks
 [drawbacks]: #drawbacks

--   Yet another (contextual) keyword proposal.
+-   A new keyword `delegate` in edition 2018, in accordance with the lang team [keyword policy](https://paper.dropbox.com/doc/Keyword-policy-SmIMziXBzoQOEQmRgjJPm) that new features should be real keywords for maintenance reasons.
+Here is a quick review of the breakage risk:
+    -   TL;DR: The risk is quite minimal and something we could probably live with.
+    -   Usage as ident in libstd: No
+    -   Usage as the name of a crate: No
+    -   Usage as idents in crates ([sourcegraph](https://sourcegraph.com/search?q=repogroup:crates+case:yes++%5Cb%28%28let%7Cconst%7Ctype%7C%29%5Cs%2Bdelegate%5Cs%2B%3D%7C%28fn%7Cimpl%7Cmod%7Cstruct%7Cenum%7Cunion%7Ctrait%29%5Cs%2Bdelegate%29%5Cb+max:400)): 19+ uses
--   This is basically a new way of writing trait implementations, which is something we can already do.
-Having two ways of doing the same thing is often undesirable.
+-   This is a new way of writing trait implementations and we already have two ways, including `#[derive(..)]`.
 -   If too many of the future extensions are implemented, this could become an overly complex feature.
 -   The `delegate *` syntax may be too implicit:
     -   When a function is delegated implicitly, it is harder for a reader to find the actual definition, especially if multiple struct members providing different traits are delegated to using the `*` syntax.